-Irwin Latner, Partner at Pepper Hamilton LLP, contributed the following article.
+Irwin Latner, a member of Hedge Connection’s Boardroom and a Partner at Pepper Hamilton LLP, contributed the following thought piece.

 My law firm, Pepper Hamilton, regularly advises emerging fund managers on the intricacies of launching a new hedge fund and the various legal structure options and documentation terms.
 Since we are typically an early touchpoint in the process, we often find ourselves advising on the myriad pre-launch business and strategic issues that new fund managers face in seeking to grow assets and build infrastructure with limited resources.
 Therefore, rather than mechanistically discussing the legal documents and procedures associated with launching a new hedge fund, this article focuses on certain strategic decisions and challenges faced by many prospective new fund managers.
 How a manager handles these decisions and challenges is likely to have a significant impact on the ultimate success or failure of the fund.

 First Things First — Building Track Record, Basic Infrastructure and SMAs